martinmogusu/django-daraja/docs/index.rst

 Welcome to django-daraja's documentation!
 =========================================

 This is a django library that interacts with the MPESA Daraja API.
-Source code can be found https://github.com/martinmogusu/django-daraja.git MPESA Daraja documentattion can be found at https://developer.safaricom.co.ke
+Source code can be found https://github.com/martinmogusu/django-daraja.git MPESA Daraja documentation can be found at https://developer.safaricom.co.ke

 Installation
 ============